top of page

 What could have been?

-As you get a bit older in life you realize that every moment of every day something unexpected can happen.
+As you get a bit older you realize that every moment of every day something unexpected can occur.
 It’s just life.
 Shit happens.
 As a kid this never occurs to you.
-One time as we were headed out for a family camping trip at 4am in the morning we were stopped waiting for a light to change.
+However, one time as we headed out for a family camping trip at 4am in the morning we were stopped waiting for a light to change.
 There was one car in front of us.
-The light turned green and the car ahead of us started to cross the intersection.
-Out of nowhere came another car that broadsided the vehicle in front of us.
+The light turned green and the car ahead of us started into the intersection.
+Out of nowhere another car broadsided the vehicle in front of us.
 It exploded into pieces with the crumbled mess ending up down the street.
-People came running and for whatever reason my Dad decided to continue.
-As we drove away I saw that could have been us.
+People came running and for whatever reason my Dad decided to continue wanting to spare us the gore I suspect.
+As we drove away I realized that could have been us.
 Sometimes you just have to be lucky.

 Here’s another one.
 When I was twelve my Dad got an offer to open a travel agency in Florida.
 It was apparently a good opportunity and we all flew down there to check out houses.
 It was the first time I saw “colored” bathrooms and drinking fountains.
-Racism was very much in the open in those days .
+Racism was still very much in the open in those days in the south.
 The deal fell through and we stayed in Berkeley, but that was one of those fork in the road moments that could have made my teens very different.
 I was already used to the variety of races living/working/playing together.
-It would have been hard of me to go southern.
+It would have been hard of me to go white "southern".
 Fortunately we stayed in Berkeley and I completed my progressive upbringing.
-Our Dads travel agency below.
+Our Dads travel agency on Domingo Avenue is below.